 The Alertus system enables the KU Medical Center police department to communicate with the campus in real-time during an emergency.
 These emergencies include:

 - environmental dangers to the campus

 If the Alertus system is activated, unless otherwise notified that we are conducting a test, you are in a life-threatening situation and should follow directions in subsequent communications.
 If there is an emergency, the following communications will take place:

-- A simultaneous emergency broadcast e-mail will be sent to each kumc.edu university e-mail account, and
+- A simultaneous emergency broadcast email will be sent to each medical center email account

-- If you have opted in to the campus RAVE alert system**, you will receive a text message on your cell phone.
+- Anyone who has opted into the campus RAVE alert system will receive a text message

 Family Education Rights and Privacy Act (FERPA)

-A Federal law that applies to educational agencies and institutions that receive funding under a program administered by the US Department of Education.
-Under FERPA, schools must give students attending college access to their education records, a chance to have those records amended, and some control over the disclosure of information from their records.
+Under FERPA, schools must give students attending college access to their education records, a chance to have those records amended and some control over the disclosure of information from their records.
 FERPA protects a student's information from being disclosed to anyone other than the student or those authorized by the student to receive information.
-Please view our policy here.
+Our policy

 Scholarship/Financial Aid Fraud Prevention